 They may seem like a fantasy but trust us, they are there, and there are many!
 Shop around and look for lenders offering the lowest down payments you can find.

 Of course, this means that your monthly payments will be more expensive, and you may be required to pay Private Mortgage Insurance (PMI) than if you put down, say, a 20% deposit, but it is still a worthwhile avenue to explore if you desperately want your new home now!
+(Also note that some states allow for a tax deduction of mortgage insurance.)

 Another worthwhile option is to seek out some down payment help schemes, or down payment assistance programs, as they are also called.
 These schemes are in place for people from a variety of backgrounds.